sendang-a-kinanti/Data-Analytics-Portfolio/README.md

-# E-commerce Business Performance & Diagnostic Analysis
+# E-commerce Business Performance and Diagnostic Analysis

 ## Project Overview
-This exploratory data analysis (EDA) project investigates a dataset of 5,000 e-commerce transactions.
-Beyond basic performance tracking, this project aims to diagnose the underlying drivers of profitability across different product categories to support strategic inventory and marketing decisions.
+This exploratory data analysis project examines a dataset containing 5,000 e-commerce transactions.
+The primary goal goes beyond simple performance tracking to diagnose the actual drivers of profitability across various product categories.
+This approach provides the necessary evidence for strategic inventory and marketing decisions.

-## Tools & Technologies
+## Tools and Technologies
-* Python programming language
-* Pandas for data manipulation
-* Matplotlib and Seaborn for data visualization
-* Google Colab coding environment
+The analysis was conducted using the Python programming language within a Google Colab environment.
+Data manipulation was handled through Pandas while Matplotlib and Seaborn were used to create the visual representations of the findings.

-## Key Findings & Business Insights
+## Key Findings and Business Insights

-### 1. Descriptive Analytics: Profit Leaders
+### Descriptive Analytics on Profit Leaders
-Based on the total profit analysis, the Furniture, Home Decor, and Clothing categories emerge as the primary revenue drivers.
-Furniture, in particular, significantly outperforms other categories in terms of absolute profit contribution.
+The initial analysis of total profit shows that Furniture, Home Decor, and Clothing are the primary revenue drivers.
+Furniture stands out significantly by outperforming all other categories in absolute profit contribution.

-### 2. Diagnostic Analytics: Volume vs. Margin
+### Diagnostic Analytics regarding Volume and Margin
-By performing a diagnostic analysis using a Dual-Axis Chart, we uncovered the reasons behind Furniture's dominance:
+A diagnostic analysis using a Dual-Axis Chart revealed the specific factors behind the dominance of the Furniture category.
-* Furniture records the highest sales volume (Total Quantity Sold), indicating strong market demand and widespread customer reach.
+* Furniture achieves the highest sales volume which indicates strong market demand and wide customer reach.
-* Despite the massive sales volume, Furniture successfully maintains a high average profit per transaction.
+* The category successfully maintains a high average profit per transaction even with such massive sales volume.
-* While Electronics has the highest profit margin per item, it lacks the sales volume of Furniture.
-Conversely, Kitchen and Groceries suffer from both lower volume and lower margins.
+* While Electronics has the highest profit margin per individual item, it lacks the sales volume to match Furniture.
+* Both Kitchen and Groceries suffer from a combination of lower sales volume and lower profit margins.

 ## Strategic Recommendations
-* The business should heavily scale its Furniture operations.
-Since it is the clear star of the catalog, prioritizing its supply chain and expanding the sub-category range is highly recommended.
+* Scale Furniture operations immediately because it is the clear leader in the catalog.
+The business should prioritize the supply chain for this category and expand the available sub-category range.
-* Marketing efforts for Electronics should focus on increasing sales volume to maximize its superior profit margins.
+* Focus marketing efforts for Electronics on increasing sales volume to take full advantage of its superior profit margins.
-* Management needs to conduct an operational cost audit for the Kitchen and Groceries categories to identify why their profit margins are significantly lower than the rest of the business.
+* Conduct an operational cost audit for the Kitchen and Groceries categories to determine why their profit margins are significantly lower than the rest of the business.

 ---
 *Created as part of an ongoing Business Analytics Portfolio.*